 When some men are sexually aroused, pre-cum may be visible as a clear liquid at the tip of the penis.
 Pre-cum is an alkaline fluid released by the Cowper's glands, which are located at the top of a man's urethra, just below the prostate.
 Pre-cum helps neutralize the urethra's acidity, protecting sperm that will pass through the urethra during ejaculation.
 For more information, check out Is this pre-cum, or something else?
 Is this normal? in the Go Ask Alice! sexuality archives.

 After ejaculation, whether by masturbation or sex with a partner, sperm may be left over in the urethra, the tube that semen travels through.
 Urinating between ejaculations flushes the urethra of these leftover sperm and clears the way for pre-cum.
 If sperm remain in the urethra from a previous ejaculation, they may be released with pre-cum.
 During unprotected vaginal sex, this could allow sperm to enter the vagina and possibly fertilize an egg, even if the man were to pull out before ejaculating.

 Even if pregnancy from pre-cum is not an immediate concern, the risk of a sexually transmitted infection (STI) is.
 Using condoms can help reduce the risk of STI transmission as well as pregnancy.
-For more information on protection during sex, check out the Q&As in the Go Ask Alice! sexual health archives.
+For more information on protection during sex, check out the Q&As in the Go Ask Alice!
+Sexual and Reproductive Health archives.

 Hoping that you and your friends are reading this and getting along swimmingly,